 Party for Preservation

-Join us for a celebration of the unique history of the Philadelphia Girls' Rowing Club (PGRC) boathouse and our contribution to rowing.
+The Philadelphia Girls’ Rowing club thanks all who contributed to the success of the Party for Preservation — a celebration of the unique history of the PGRC Boathouse and our contribution to rowing.
 Proceeds from the event will benefit the club's Shore Her Up! campaign to preserve the house's architectural facade and rehabilitate the masonry structure to its original condition.

 Saturday, October 15, 2016